Catoctin Bath House Project

 Because of a generous gift we have the opportunity to raise $100,000 toward the Catoctin bathhouse project.

 Hurry, the matching gift challenge ends December 31, 2016.
 To give to the Catoctin Bathhouse and have your gift matched $1 for $1 click here.
-We have currently raised $31,055.50 toward the matching gift challenge.
-Join us today and make your gift now!
+We have currently raised $66,772.50 toward the matching gift challenge.
+Thank you to all that contributed!

 GIVE YOUR GIFT TODAY, CLICK HERE